coolcat-creations/cccinvisiblerecaptcha/README.md

 activate the plugin and setup the secretkey in the plugin parameters

 ## Usage
-Add the field in the context user or in the contect form in com_contact
+Add the field in com_user or in the context form of com_contact

 - to see if your field works, check your form and see if there is the Google invisible recaptcha badge in the right corner of your website.